Volunteer with Interfaith Caregivers and help your neighbor in need

 Consider becoming a Group Leader in our Neighbors Helping Neighbors caregiving program.

 Our group leaders help staff to supervise and train a small group of assigned volunteers, screen new referrals, coordinate caregiving, transportation, and shopping services, and/or help manage monthly reporting activities.
-Group Leaders may serve with other leadership volunteers through local participating faith groups and congregations or may help support a small group of independent volunteers.
 Our agency currently has about 40 Group Leaders who help staff to manage hundreds of volunteers and care receivers.

 To learn more about becoming a Group Leader, contact our Neighbors Helping Neighbors team and sign up for a Group Leader training or upcoming quarterly meeting.